Abraomukas/Abraomukas/README.md

 <br>

+- Building a portfolio

 - Collaborator @ <a href="https://github.com/mecena-git">Mecena</a>

-- Building a portfolio thanks to <a href="https://www.freecodecamp.org/">freeCodeCamp</a>
+- Going through <a href="https://www.freecodecamp.org/">freeCodeCamp</a>'s certifications

 - Improving an existing solution to manage Toastmasters Clubs - <a>easierSpeak</a>